Sovrn Sky Outfitters

 next-image

-Coho Salmon: Also known as silvers, these acrobatic fish are a blast to catch.
-They typically range from 6-12 pounds and are known for their spectacular aerial displays when hooked.
-Coho start entering the rivers in late summer and peak in October.
-They're aggressive biters and will readily take flies, spinners, or bait.
-The meat is prized for its rich, red color and delicate flavor.
+Coho Salmon: Also known as silvers, these acrobatic fighters are a fall favorite.
+Coho typically range from 6-12 pounds and are known for their spectacular aerial displays when hooked.
+They start showing up in September and fishing stays hot through November.
+Their aggressive nature makes them a blast on both gear and fly tackle.

 Why Anglers Keep Coming Back